MayamaTakeshi/yate-experiments/README.md

 ```
 So the module is built but the mrcp.conf.sample is nowhere to be found.
 So if this actually works, we would need to get configuration detail from source code.

+### Python module

+But I have not tested it: https://github.com/eventphone/python-yate